NicolasMarca/NicolasMarca.github.io/_posts/2023-07-01-project_3_post.md

 ---
 Developed an automated report generation system to establish a consistent and efficient framework for generating analytical reports based on selected indicators and IDs.

-## Developed an automated report generation system to establish a consistent and efficient framework for generating analytical reports based on selected indicators and IDs.

 <br>

 <figure>